Why is My Bougainvillea Dying?

 Keep reading for more on why your bougainvillea is dying and how you can solve the problem and revive the plant…

-It is common for gardeners to mistake leaf drop as a sign the bougainvillea requires more water which often compounds the problem.
+I find it is common for gardeners to mistake leaf drops as a sign the bougainvillea requires more water which often compounds the problem.

-If you are watering your bougainvillea more then once per week then you are almost certainly over watering.
+If you are watering your bougainvillea more than once per week then you are almost certainly overwatering.

 Only water bougainvilleas when the soil has dried out somewhat since you last watered or after rainfall to ensure the soil does not remain damp as boggy soil is contrary to their preferred conditions.

-Specifically how much you should water your bougainvillea depends on several factor such as climate, rainfall, the amount of sun, how fast the soil drains etc. so it is important water your bougainvillea according to the climate and weather conditions.
+Specifically, how much you should water your bougainvillea depends on several factors such as climate, rainfall, the amount of sun, how fast the soil drains, etc., so it is important to water your bougainvillea according to the climate and weather conditions.

-Test the soil around the bougainvillea to a fingers depth to see if you can detect any moisture.
+Test the soil around the bougainvillea to a finger depth to see if you can detect any moisture.

-If the soil feels moist then skip watering for a few days until the soil feels more dry and then give the plant a generous soak (rather then a light watering) to encourage the roots to grow and establish in the soil which further increases its drought resistance and the hardiness of the plant.
+If the soil feels moist then skip watering for a few days until the soil feels drier and then give the plant a generous soak (rather than a light watering) to encourage the roots to grow and establish in the soil which further increases its drought resistance and the hardiness of the plant.

 This is particularly the case for bougainvilleas planted in pots as it provides the right balance of enough moisture for the plant to thrive and enough time for the soil to dry out so the roots do not succumb to water stress.

-However I must re-emphasize is it is important to water according to climate.
+However, I must re-emphasize it is important to water according to climate.
 In areas of high rainfall, established bougainvilleas often do not require any additional water.

-This is dependant on whether the bougainvillea is planted in well draining soil or in a pot with drainage holes in the base.
+This is dependent on whether the bougainvillea is planted in well-draining soil or in a pot with drainage holes in the base.

 (If your bougainvillea has lots of foliage but not flowering read my article why is my bougainvillea not flowering?)